InfiniStore: Elastic Serverless Cloud Storage: Design

 \subsubsection{Serving {\kvget}s}

-requests are routed from the daemon to SMS and are served by the functions selected by the data placement algorithm for storing object chunks (Figure~\ref{fig:placement}).
-Depending on the age of the I-bucket of the requested object, a {\kvget} request may trigger data migration.
-A migration operation will load object chunks from COS and append the chunks to the memory of functions in the current I-bucket.
-If a {\kvget} hits on an object in a degraded I-bucket, a \emph{lazy and throttled} asynchronous migration is triggered, see Figure~\ref{fig:time_mgmt}(c).

-The client daemon performs the migration in multiple rounds: in each round, the daemon randomly picks a subset (e.g., 50\%) of all chunks belonging to the hit object and migrates the subset to the current I-bucket, until all the chunks are fully migrated.
-The daemon is configured to bound the maximum migration interval for each migration operation to prevent migration bursts from consuming too many SMS resources.
-There is still a chance that a {\kvget} request may hit on an object that has all or part of its chunks residing in a removed function.
-In this case, the daemon performs synchronous, on-demand migration, which restores cold chunks from COS to the current I-bucket.
-The daemon updates the mapping table after completing the migration operation.
+requests are routed from the daemon to SMS and served by the functions storing chunks.
+The client daemon marks chunks of a hot object that has been re-accessed and may trigger asynchronous migration that compacts the chunks to the latest GC-bucket.
+This compaction is performed by loading chunks from the COS into SMS' latest GC-bucket.
+A {\kvget} hits on a chunk in a degraded GC-bucket must trigger the data migration, see Figure~\ref{fig:time_mgmt}(c).
+The client daemon performs the compaction in multiple rounds: in each round, the daemon randomly picks a subset (e.g., 50\%) of all marked chunks and migrates the subset to the latest GC-bucket until all chunks are migrated.
+The daemon is configured to bound the maximum compaction interval for each compaction operation to prevent compaction bursts from consuming too many SMS resources.
+There is still a chance that a {\kvget} request may hit on an object with all or part of its chunks residing in a removed function.
+In this case, the daemon performs synchronous, on-demand migration, which restores cold chunks from COS to the latest GC-bucket.
+The daemon updates the mapping table after completed the migration operation.

-\textbf{Auto-Scaling under {\kvget}s.} Elastic demand caching is triggered when the queues of requested functions are full (i.e., the function instances under request are busy). {\kvget}-triggered auto-scaling follows the algorithm in Figure~\ref{fig:placement} and launches more functions---called cache functions---if the {\kvget} throughput surges.
-In { \texttt{TestAndPlace()}}, the client daemon makes an on-demand cache request with the following steps: (1)~check if the function's request queues are full; (2)~check if the memory { \texttt{HARDCAP}} of the function is reached; (3) if these two checks return true, the function caches the requested chunk from COS into the function memory and returns the chunk.
-Demand-cached data under this temporary caching scheme can be evicted to make room for other caching operations or regular object chunks inserted via {\kvput}.
+\textbf{Auto-Scaling under {\kvget}s.} Elastic demand caching is triggered when a function's request queue is full and the function can not serve more requests. {\kvget}-triggered auto-scaling follows the algorithm in Figure~\ref{fig:placement} and launches more functions---called cache functions---if the {\kvget} throughput surges.
+In { \texttt{TestAndPlace()}}, the client daemon makes an on-demand cache request with the following steps: (1)~check if the function's request queues are full; (2)~check if the memory { \texttt{HARDCAP}} of the function is reached; (3) if these two checks return true, the function caches the requested chunk from COS into function-memory and returns the chunk.
+Demand-cached data under this temporary caching scheme can be evicted to make room for later caching operations or regular object chunks inserted via {\kvput}.
 Function-memory space management is discussed in \cref{subsec:buffering}.